CPD: what you need to know

 We do not need to see evidence of your CPD activity, such as correspondence or certificates.

 At the end of the registration period, we will check your online account to see if you have recorded CPD.
-We will then randomly select 2.5% of social workers for CPD validation assessment.
+We will then randomly select 2.5% of social workers for CPD review.